When you take a course or program at Continuing Studies, you get access to the following services:

 The association offers a host of benefits and services that link alumni with their university.
 Visit us and learn about our events, programs and services.
-The UVic Torch Alumni Magazine is mailed free of charge twice each year and we distribute a monthly electronic newsletter to all alumni who provide us with their email address.
+The UVic Torch Alumni Magazine is mailed free of charge twice each year and we distribute a monthly electronic newsletter to all alumni who provide their email address.

 Personal Safety on campus

 Campus Security Services is open 24 hours a day, seven days a week.
 A “safe haven” is located just inside their front doors should you need help at any time.
 SafeWalk services are available any time to anyone wanting an escort within campus boundaries.
 Campus Alone is available 24 hours a day for individuals who work/study in isolated areas on campus and are concerned about their personal safety.

 Security Officers act as First Responders trained to handle all medical emergencies.

 Campus Security offers a Safewalk service (24 hours) to anyone within the campus boundaries.
 Call 250-721-7599.